 Withhold a Percentage of Profits

 The previous three methods allow you to make the same tax payment each quarter, but this method offers a bit more flexibility while still being relatively easy to implement.

 First, using your previous year's tax return, calculate your average tax rate.

 That means divide the amount you paid in taxes:

 By your adjusted gross income from last year:

 This number gives you your average tax burden the previous year.
 If your average tax burden was 20%, then you can withhold 20% of your quarterly profit.
 If you (and your spouse) expect to earn more money this year, you can simply increase your estimated tax burden.
 For example, you might pay 25% of your income instead of 20%.

 Trying to figure out how much money to pay toward quarterly estimates may feel like more art than science.
 To make it easier, you may want to consider using a bookkeeping software program that generates tax estimates for you.
 Unfortunately, most highly rated bookkeeping software programs don't bother estimating taxes.

-In fact, in our review, we only found that QuickBooks Self-Employed and GoDaddy Bookkeeping were up to the task.
-Both of these software programs clock in between $3.99 to $12 per month (depending on the package you choose), so they aren't overly expensive.
+In fact, in our review, we only found that QuickBooks Self-Employed and Xero were up to the task.
+Both of these software programs clock in between $12 to $100 per month (depending on the package you choose), so they aren't overly expensive.